alexfernandez/deployment/README.md

 ### Service Restart

 You will note that we have not mentioned any restart as part of the deployment process.
-By default `deployment' does not deal with service restart, so how does the new code enter into service?
+By default `deployment` does not deal with service restart, so how does the new code enter into service?
 There are several alternatives.

-First, `deployment' can be configured to run a specified command, passing it an option `deploymentCommand' from the API.
+First, `deployment` can be configured to run a specified command, passing it an option `deploymentCommand` from the API.

-Second, the service could be run using `supervisor', which would restart the service automatically right after downloading the new code.
+Second, the service could be run using `supervisor`, which would restart the service automatically right after downloading the new code.

 Another option is to run your services in cluster mode, rebooting each worker after a specified time.